szymon-rd/BD2021/content/3-es.md

 ```
 Where:
  - `score(q,d)` is the scoring function for document (entry) d and query q
- - `queryNorm` is the quotient used to normalize the query and is calculated as `queryNorm = 1 / √sumOfSquaredWeights`.
+ - `queryNorm` is the quotient used to normalize the query and is calculated as `queryNorm = 1 / sqrt(sumOfSquaredWeights)`.
 Normalizing the query is the process that allows queries to work together despite different structure and different weights assigned to subqueries.
  -  `coord` is the coordination factor.
 It denotes how big a part of the queried text was found in the entry fields.
  -  `tf` is the term frequency, meaning how many the queried term occured in the entry fields.
  - `idf` is the inverse document frequency.
 Its value says how often the searched term occurs in all the entries in the index.
 If the term is uncommon, the it should be rewarded.